-In 2013, the Company issued 300,438 common stock options (at a \$5.18 exercise price per share) and 101,559 common stock restricted stock units to approximately 35 service providers.
+In 2013 to date, the Company has issued 300,438 common stock options (at a \$5.18 exercise price per share) and 101,559 common stock restricted stock units to approximately 35 service providers.

 Inducement Warrants

 In September 2012, the Company issued 66,666 Series A preferred stock warrants, at an exercise price of \$0.60 per share, to its landlord in exchange for certain real estate lease accommodations.